AurelicButter/AniList-Node/documentation.md

 ## Staff Unique
 - `staff.language` | Staff's language
 - `staff.staffMedia` | An array of ids and titles of all media that the staff has been apart of (Up to the first 25 on the list.)
-- `staff.characters` | An array of ids and names of all characters that the staff has voiced (Up to the first 25 on the list.)
+- `staff.characters` | An array of ids and the english names of all characters that the staff has voiced (Up to the first 25 on the list.)

 # Search
 - `Anilist.search(type, term, page, amount)` | Searches the database for an anime or manga that resembles the term provided.